Overview

 What to See & Do

 - Pagan’s Grave – A megalithic stone structure known locally as the “Pagan’s Grave” lies nearby.
-Its mysterious presence adds a prehistoric layer to the landscape, hinting at the long span of human activity in the glen.
+Its mysterious presence adds a prehistoric layer to the landscape, hinting at the long span of human activity in the glen long before the first Christian prayers were whispered here.

-- Panoramic Views – The site offers unrivalled vistas of St Finian’s Bay and the Skellig Islands.
-On clear days the islands appear as rugged silhouettes, a reminder of the monastic community that once thrived on Skellig Michael.
+- Panoramic Views – The site offers unrivalled vistas of St Finian’s Bay and Skellig Michael.
+On clear days the islands appear as rugged silhouettes, a reminder of the monastic community that once thrived on the rock.
+The juxtaposition of the open Atlantic against the sheltered glen creates a striking sense of place.

 Practical Information